OleksiiLatypov/DRU_flask_project/README.md

 ***Final Flask Project DataRoot***

+Problem Statement:
+Predictive model on Rain Dataset to predict whether or not it will rain tomorrow in Australia

 The aim of this project is to provide developing a machine learning solution from start to finish.
 By following data preprocessing, feature engineering, model selection and training - web API was build.